-I am an assistant professor in the Department of
+I am an associate professor in the Department of

 Physics and Astronomy at James

 My research is in mathematical physics, and my main interests

 are in quantum field theory and string theory.
 My recent